fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (9 timelock plot)

 When you specify `cfg.interactive = 'no'` you can use the MATLAB zoom buttons.
-With `cfg.interactive = 'yes'` the zoom buttonsd don't work properly, but you can make a selection of channels and click in the selection, which causes them to be averaged and displayed in a single plot.
+With `cfg.interactive = 'yes'` the zoom buttons don't work properly, but you can make a selection of channels and click in the selection, which causes them to be averaged and displayed in a single plot.
 In the single plot, you can again make a selection of time, which is subsequently averaged (for all channels) and shown as the interpolated topographic distribution of the potential.

 FIXME insert figure (singleplot)